peter7775/sql-graph-visualizer/docs/DIRECT_DATABASE_CONNECTION.md

 ## Overview

-The MySQL Graph Visualizer now supports direct connections to existing MySQL databases, automatically analyzing their schema structure and generating Neo4j transformation rules.
+The SQL Graph Visualizer now supports direct connections to existing MySQL databases, automatically analyzing their schema structure and generating Neo4j transformation rules.
 This feature eliminates the need for SQL dump files and enables real-time analysis of production databases.

 ## Features